rsta2/circle/README.md

 Copy the Raspberry Pi firmware (from boot/ directory, do *make* there to get them) files along with the kernel.img (from sample/ subdirectory) to a SD(HC) card with FAT file system.
 Put the SD(HC) card into the Raspberry Pi.

-Note that the file *kernel.img* can be renamed to *kernel7.img* for the Raspberry Pi 2/3 but this is optional.
+Note that the file *kernel.img* has been renamed to *kernel7.img* for the Raspberry Pi 2/3.

 Directories
 -----------